 Reducing the amount of heat output has a positive effect on reducing energy consumption in the HVAC system itself.
-Panasonic Healthcare VIP ECO freezers set at -80°C reject 1109 BTU/Hr of heat energy at a 23°C ambient into the surrounding environment.
+The VIP ECO Model MDF-DU702VH-PA set at -80°C rejects 1109 BTU/Hr of heat energy at a 23°C ambient into the surrounding environment.
 This represents >66% savings in energy required to remove the heat from the freezer installation area.
 This is why additional savings can be realized when older, less efficient freezers are replaced with the VIP ECO.

-While most manufacturers calculate the BTU/Hr heat reject based on energy consumed by the freezer, Panasonic Healthcare performs direct measurements over a range of ambient temperature conditions.
+While most manufacturers calculate the BTU/Hr heat reject based on energy consumed by the freezer, PHC Corporation performs direct measurements over a range of ambient temperature conditions.

-Heat Reject in BTU/Hr in 23°C Ambient, VIP ECO Model MDF-DU702VH-PA
+Heat Reject in BTU/Hr in 23°C Ambient, VIP ECO Model MDF-DU702VH-PA10